Peabody helps relieve pressure on the NHS through discharge support

 This involves helping them maximise their income, gain key independent living skills and connect with specialist support providers.

-In one scheme, more than 90% of our customers have moved on successfully, without re-experiencing homelessness.
+In one scheme, more than 90% of our residents have moved on successfully, without re-experiencing homelessness.

 Working together to improve homes and health